Here in Florida, if you pull weeds out of your driveway, by the time you make it in to your house, they’re already growing back.

 1. Use Vinegar

-Vinegar has a reputation for effectively eliminating weeds in gardens and yards, and driveways are no exception.
+Vinegar is great for eliminating weeds in gardens and yards, and driveways are no exception.
 It works by sucking up water from the plants and the surrounding soil, resulting in wilting.
 Unlike commercial weed killers, vinegar is eco-friendly.

 There are two types of vinegar whose effectiveness in killing weeds is based on their acidity levels.

 This is the normal vinegar you buy in your local grocery store.
 It has an acidity level of approximately 5%.
 Its low acid concentration makes it ideal for eradicating smaller and tender weeds.
 It also works perfectly on young weeds that haven’t matured yet.

 Horticultural vinegar is much stronger than the regular store-bought one.
 It has an acidity level of about 20-30%, and it is very effective on stubborn and more mature weeds.
 You can use it by itself or dilute it with water.